crosswalk-project/crosswalk-website/_notes/landing-page.md

-# Build Android apps from the future
+# Amazingly simple App development.

-Intel Crosswalk is a powerful replacement for Android’s native `WebView`.
-Reliably develop hybrid apps using bleeding-edge HTML5 features: Web Audio, WebGL, web fonts, [and more](#).
+Intel Crosswalk is a alternate `WebView` for building hybrid mobile applications on Android.

+Build better appliations using bleeding-edge HTML5 features such as Web Audio, WebGL, web fonts, [and more](#).
+Crosswalk is available as a native WebView or can be used with Apache Cordova.

 __Get Started__ download